inigoliz/portfolio/content/posts/simple-python-quine.md

 DUP DUP  --execute-->  DUP DUP  --execute-->  DUP DUP --> ...
 ```

 See?
 We have a loop.
-A cycle.
+Or a cycle.
 Or a *fixed point* of the *execution*.

-Self-replicating stuff is great: from DNA, to the  movement, there's something deeply fascinating about it.
+Self-replicating stuff is great!